Andrei-Dolgolev/DRF_SN_Api/README.md

 ```

 ### -View
-For Post/list adding pagination and some field in serializer
+For Post/list add pagination and some field in serializer

----
+For user/create add api_call method for verify email(emailhunter.co) and get user location(clearbit.com/enrichment)

 ## Bot for api(Bot_Api.py)